yevgenis-shapiro/terraform-kubernetes-mongo/README.md

 ### Restore
 - Users can restore Mongo databases from backups stored in S3 buckets.
 - Supports specifying the backup file to restore from and the target S3 bucket region.
-### IAM Role for Permissions
-- Users need to provide an IAM role for the module to access the specified S3 bucket and perform backup and restore operations.

 ## Module Inputs
 ### Backup Configuration
 - bucket_uri: The URI of the S3 bucket where backups will be stored.